chandusekhar/thesis/README.md

 aim is to extend implementation, reuse code, and to support OO features like inheritance.

-To preserve full consistency during dependency injection **service** interfaces cannot extend other interfaces from other assemblies.
+To preserve full consistency during dependency injection interfaces that will be exported cannot extend other interfaces from other assemblies.
 For example there is an `IPartitionEntityFactory` interface for instantiating partition specific entities.
 If it had extended the `IEntityFactory` it could have caused inconsistency when `IEntityFactory` is redefined by a plug-in, but `IPartitionEntityFactory` is not.